remult/remult/docs/guide/using-server-only-packages.md

 # Using Node JS Packages (server only)
 One of the core advantages of remult is that you write your code once and it runs both on the server and in the browser.

-Although this can useful for most cases, if you are using an npm package that only makes sense in the context of the Node JS Server and wouldn't work in a browser, the fact that the same code "compiles" both to the server and the client can cause problems.
+Although this can useful for most cases, if you are using an npm package that only makes sense in the remult of the Node JS Server and wouldn't work in a browser, the fact that the same code "compiles" both to the server and the client can cause problems.

 When you'll build the angular project you'll get errors of `Module not found`.
 In this article we'll walk thorough such a scenario and demonstrate how it can be solved.